creativity-robotics/creativity-robotics.github.io/index.md

 We are excited to announce that **Professor Todd Lubart** will be our keynote speaker for the workshop.

+## The 7Cs of Creativity for humans and robots

+Creativity from a psychological perspective refers to the ability to generate new, original ideas that have meaning and value in their context.
+Research during the past century will be overview based on the 7Cs conception:  Creators (individual characteristics), Creating (the process) , Collaboration (dyads or teams), Context, Creations (productions), Consumption (adoption of creative ideas), and Curricula ( learning to be creative).
+In the context of the 7Cs, the interest of social robots for creativity is then explored.

-Todd Lubart is Professor at the University Paris Descartes where he directs the activity of the Laboratoire Adaptations Travail Individu (LATI).
-He earned his PhD from Yale University in 1994 under the supervision of Robert Sternberg and soon after that moved to the University of Paris Descartes where he became an Assistant Professor in 1995 and then Professor of Psychology in 2002.
+**Todd Lubart** is Professor at the Université de Paris  (formerly Paris Descartes) where he directed the activity of the Laboratoire Adaptations Travail Individu (LATI).
+He is the president of [ISSCI](https://issci.online/), a non-profit, international society for the scientific study of creativity and innovation, He earned his PhD from Yale University in 1994 under the supervision of Robert Sternberg and soon after that moved to the University of Paris Descartes where he became an Assistant Professor in 1995 and then Professor of Psychology in 2002.

 He was a member of the Institut Universitaire de France (2005-2010).
-His work on creativity is extensive and includes approximately 75 publications, articles, books and book chapters covering various aspects of the phenomenon: creative process, individual differences, role of cognition and emotion, environmental and cultural factors, etc. His current work develops a multivariate approach to creativity.
+His work on creativity is extensive and includes approximately 200 publications, articles, books and book chapters covering various aspects of the phenomenon: creative process, individual differences, role of cognition and emotion, environmental and cultural factors, etc. His current work develops a multivariate approach to creativity.

 <!--
 {% for p in site.data.speakers %}